Love in the first degree

 Alix Courtney (History 1990) and Ian Macfarlane (Physics 1987) married in 1994 on a boiling hot day in August and celebrated with family and friends in East Slope Bar.

-Still living locally and with two children, they have lots of connections with ßÏßÏÊÓƵ and are often back on campus.
-Alix said: "I had a great time at ßÏßÏÊÓƵ and gained a large number of brilliant friends who I still see often."
+Alix and Ian still live locally and have raised two children in Brighton both of whom went on to study at university.
+The couple have lots of connections with ßÏßÏÊÓƵ and are often back on campus.
+Ian said: "We had a great time at ßÏßÏÊÓƵ and gained a large number of good friends who we still see often.
+For our 30th wedding anniversary, we had many ßÏßÏÊÓƵ alumni celebrate with us who were with us on our wedding day all those decades ago."

 Mike Cohen and Doreen Lassman